Pastez/VSChroma/README.md

 - **Razer Synapse** >= 3.4.1024
 - **Chroma Connect Module**.
 - Currently only tested on Windows.
+- Also works without synapse and chroma connect on non razer devices [via aurora](https://www.project-aurora.com)

 ## [Changelog](CHANGELOG.md)

 ## Known Issues

-This is "first" version of first extension I made so be prepared and warn :D
+This is "first" version of my first extention so be prepared :D

 ## License